netscaler/netscaler-observability-exporter/docs/index.md

 ### Citrix ADC Observability Exporter with Prometheus as the endpoint for time series data

 When Prometheus is specified as the format for time series data, Citrix ADC Observability Exporter collects various metrics from Citrix ADCs and converts them to appropriate Prometheus format and exports them to the Prometheus server.
 These metrics include counters of the virtual servers, services to which the analytics profile is bound and global counters of HTTP, TCP and so on.

+### Citrix ADC Observability Exporter with Splunk Enterprise as the transaction endpoint

+When Splunk Enterprise is specified as the transaction endpoint, Citrix ADC Observability Exporter converts the audit logs and transaction data to the appropriate format and exports them to the Splunk Enterprise.

 ## Deployment